 Energy burden (the ratio of energy expenditures to household income) is a metric commonly used to assess the relative cost burden of energy expenditures on households.
-Of the approximately 80,000 housing units in Rochester, an estimated 24,000 housing units have an energy burden greater than 10% and 6,000 housing units have an energy burden greater than 25%.3
+Of the approximately 80,000 housing units in Rochester, an estimated 24,000 housing units have an energy burden greater than 10% and 6,000 housing units have an energy burden greater than 25%.6

-As Figure 1 indicates, 74% of low-income households in Rochester (80% AMI or below) live in buildings with four or fewer units, making multi-family efficiency interventions with economies of scale less effective in Rochester than many cities where large, multi-family buildings are more common.
+As indicated in Figure 1, 74% of low-income households in Rochester (80% AMI or below) live in buildings with four or fewer units, making multifamily efficiency interventions with economies of scale less effective in Rochester than many cities where large, multifamily buildings are more common.

-Renter-occupied households have lower energy burdens than owner-occupied households in corresponding AMI categories in Rochester (see Figure 2).
+Renter-occupied households have lower energy burdens than owner-occupied households in corresponding AMI categories in Rochester (Figure 2).